Angelo Clareno

-Angelo da Clareno (1247/1248 - 15 June 1337), also known as Angelo Clareno, was the founder and leader of one of the groups of Fraticelli in the early 14th century.
+Angelo Clareno (1247/1248 - 15 June 1337), also known as Angelus Clarenus, was the founder and leader of one of the groups of Fraticelli in the early 14th century.

 Life

 Originally known as Pietro da Fossombrone, he was born about 1248, and entered the Franciscan order around 1270.
 Believing that the rule of St Francis was not being observed and interpreted according to the mind and spirit of the Seraphic Father, he retired to a hermitage with a few companions and formed a new branch of the order known as the "Clareni".
 The influence of the prophetical writings of Joachim of Floris, a Calabrian abbot, on Angelo and his followers, and in fact on the "Spirituals" generally of the thirteenth century, cannot be overrated.

 By the Bull of Pope Sixtus IV, titled Dominus Noster Jesus Christus, the "Clareni" were ordered to unite to the main body of the Franciscans and placed under the obedience of the Minister General.
 But the number of Angelo's followers was small; and his so-called reform brought upon himself in particular, and the "Clareni" in general, the suspicious disfavour of the Friars Minor who were not prepared to accept the extreme interpretation of the rule of St Francis which Angelo had adopted.
 The Provincial Minister had Angelo and a few other "zealot" leaders arrested in Rome as heretics and schismatics.
 They were imprisoned for nine years when in 1289, a new Provincial, Raymond Gaufredi ordered them released.

 Fearing that to leave them in the March of Ancona would likely expose them to continued persecution, Gaufredi sent them to Armenia Minor (Cilicia), where the king had made a request to the Pope for the services of some friars to instruct the people.
 Angelo was sent, along with Tommaso da Tolentino, Marco da Montelupone, and Pietro da Macerata.
 Despite their success, or perhaps because of it, the friars in the province of Syria became jealous and agitated against the "zealots" who were exiled from Armenia towards the end of 1293.

 The Conventual guardian at Acre summoned Angelo and Peter of Macerata to Cyprus in order that Angelo might clear his name preaching before the king and court.
 However, the guardian of Nicosia detained them as excommunicates.
 With their work in Armenia hampered they decided to return to Italy.
 However, the vicar of the Provincial of the Marche region let them know they were not welcome, so Guafredi and others, among them, Conrad of Offida, advised them to appeal to the new pope, Celestine V.